paraleipsis/hivecore/README.md

 Open API documentation by default will be available at: <http://localhost:8003/api/openapi.json>

 Hivecore server uses two default ports:

-- 8022 to connect to the host-agent
+- 8022 to connect to the host-agents
 - 8003 to access the API

 ## Add a remote/local Docker/Swarm host using Hivecore Agent